davidjpy/forukara/README.md

 Forukara is a MERN stack project with the classic implementation of MVC framwork.
 * Typescript & React.js
   1. Vanilla javascript for animations and effects
-  2. Redux Tookit for global states and actions
+  2. Redux Toolkit for global states and actions
   3. RTK query for memorized selector and data caching
   4. Craco for configurating webpack & babel in CRA